 A constipated dog is never a good thing.
-It not only makes your pet uncomfortable but the straining can cause canine hemorrhoids.
+It not only makes your pet uncomfortable but also the straining to defecate might cause canine hemorrhoids.

-There are quite a few remedies that are said to work well, but please use only ONE of the methods listed here.
-The combination of any remedy can cause severe diarrhea resulting in dehydration.
+These home remedies may work for your dog, but please use only 1 of the methods listed here.
+The combination of any 2 or more remedies may cause severe diarrhea, resulting in dehydration.

 1. Switch to Canned Food

-Pets that are accustomed to eating only dry food should be fed canned food for two days.
+Pets who are accustomed to eating only dry food should be fed canned food for 2 days.
 The moisture content will usually help the dog have an easier bowel movement within 12 hours.

 2. Canned Pumpkin

-Milk, which everyone usually has at home, can serve as a canine laxative.
+Milk, which everyone usually has at home, may serve as a canine laxative.
 A small bowl will usually relieve constipation within hours.

-Canned or jarred gravy added to the regular diet is another quick fix.
+Canned or jarred gravy added to the regular diet may also help your dog relieve his constipation.
 Don’t overdo it — a few tablespoons should do the trick.

 5. Olive Oil or Mineral Oil